 Teach a base language model to answer as an assistant: curate grounded SFT rows, serialize chat turns exactly, choose loss targets, pack safely, and detect serving-time template drift.

-Practical medium-depth patterns for reasoning, tool use, agents, RAG, evaluation, observability, data, caching, cost, and first product design
+Practical medium-depth patterns for reasoning, tools, context, RAG, evaluation, prompt optimization, observability, cost, and first product design

 Shrink and inspect embedding indexes without guessing: measure recall while testing PCA, projections, native shortening, and quantization.